 A Shareholder who has submitted a proxy may revoke it at any time prior to the exercise thereof.
 If a person who has given a proxy personally attends the Meeting at which such proxy is to be voted, such person may revoke the proxy and vote in person.
-In addition to revocation in any other manner permitted by law, a proxy may be revoked by instrument in writing executed by the Shareholder or such Shareholder's attorney authorized in writing or, if the Shareholder is a corporation, under its corporate seal, if applicable, or by an officer or attorney thereof duly authorized, and deposited at the office of the Company's proxy tabulator, TSX Trust Company by mail or hand delivery at 301-100 Adelaide Street West, Toronto, Ontario, M5H 4H1, online by visiting www.voteproxyonline.com and entering the 12-digit control number located on the Proxy or via facsimile at 416-595-9593, at any time up to and including the last business day preceding the day of the Meeting, or any adjournment thereof, at which the proxy is to be used, or with the Chair of the Meeting on the day of the Meeting prior to voting, or any adjournment thereof.
+In addition to revocation in any other manner permitted by law, a proxy may be revoked by instrument in writing executed by the Shareholder or such Shareholder's attorney authorized in writing or, if the Shareholder is a corporation, under its corporate seal, if applicable, or by an officer or attorney thereof duly authorized, and deposited at the office of the Company's transfer agent, Computershare Investor Services Inc. by mail or hand delivery at 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1, or via the internet at www.investorvote.com and entering the 12-digit control number located on the Proxy.
+The Proxy must be deposited with Computershare by no later than May 22, 2023, 9am, or if the meeting is adjourned or postponed, not less than 48 hours (excluding Saturdays, Sundays and statutory holidays) before the commencement of such adjourned or postponed meeting.

-Voting at the Virtual Meeting
+Voting at the Meeting